mortie/snow/README.md

 ### Testing a program or library internals

-Testing anything that's not exposed as a library's public API is is possible because of the `SNOW_DISABLED` macro; if `SNOW_DISABLED` is defined, most of Snow's macros won't be defined, and `describe` will just be an empty macro which will disappear after the preprocessor.
-Therfore, you can include tests directly in your C source files, and compile non-test builds with the `-DSNOW_DISABLED` compiler argument.
+Testing anything that's not exposed as a library's public API is is possible because unless `SNOW_ENABLED` is defined, `describe` will just be an empty macro, and all uses of it will be removed by the preprocessor.
+Therfore, you can include tests directly in your C source files, and regular builds won't use snow, while builds with `-DSNOW_ENABLED` will be your test suite.

 Since all test macros are compiled down to nothing, this will have no runtime performance or binary size impact.